enjikaka/obj-viewer/README.md

 ## Usage

-Install obj-viewer via npm or import it in your ES module supported browser with `import 'https://unpkg.com/obj-viewer?module';`
+Install obj-viewer via npm and import it in your webpack/rollup bundles.

+Alternatively, import it in your ES module supported browser with `import 'https://unpkg.com/obj-viewer?module';` in a JavaScript module file or in your HTML with `<script src="https://unpkg.com/obj-viewer?module" type="module"></script>`.
+The demo page uses the latter method.

 ## Note